 Method

-• Sear courgettes for a few minutes on each side, checking them regularly.
-Courgettes can be eaten raw, so how long you cook them depends on your own personal taste.
+- Sear the courgettes for a few minutes on each side, checking them regularly.
+Courgettes can be eaten raw, so how long you cook them for depends on your own personal taste.

 Seasonings for grilled courgettes

 These Italian-style grilled courgettes need nothing more than a little unrefined sea salt and extra virgin olive oil to bring out their natural flavour.
-But, if you like a more decisive seasoning, you could either:
+But, if you like a more decisive seasoning, you could:

 How to serve grilled courgettes